garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > [devMode](#servicesdevmode) > [sync](#servicesdevmodesync) > target

-POSIX-style absolute path to sync the directory to inside the container.
+POSIX-style absolute path to sync to inside the container.
 The root path (i.e. "/") is not allowed.

 | Type        | Required |
 | ----------- | -------- |